-What kind of toothpaste to use
+What Kind of Toothpaste to Use

-When you walk down the oral care aisle of your Brookings grocery store or pharmacy, you’ll find an overwhelming number of toothpaste options.
+When you walk down the oral care aisle of your grocery store or pharmacy, you’ll find an overwhelming number of toothpaste options.

 What flavor do you like?
 Is fluoride better than sensitivity toothpaste?
 Do I want a screw-on cap or a flip-off cap?
 Can I still use bubblegum toothpaste as an adult?